Dogs, except for on-leash Service or Therapy dogs – are not permitted to any events. Please leave your dog at home during our guided hikes.

 No rain date.

-October brings cool temperatures, no biting insects, and vibrant colours.
-There is no better time to get out and enjoy Taylor Head Park.
-The crowberry and huckleberry barrens along the Headland Trail and Spry Bay Trail are clothed in colourful autumn attire and ready to host adventurous visitors.
+October brings cool temperatures, no biting insects, and vibrant autumn colours.
+The crowberry and huckleberry barrens along the coastal headland are clothed in autumn attire and ready to host adventurous visitors.
+This event includes both the Spry Bay Trail and Headland Trail.

 Leader: Call/Text Peter Oickle 902.499.4114